I’ve entered the phase of analysis paralysis when it comes to writing about being childless/childfree by choice.

 In my 35 years of living, I have come to be aware that short term goals are just as important as long term goals.

-I used to think only long term was important.
+I used to think only the long-term was important.

 I spent 20 years practicing piano and violin, thinking it was the only thing I would do my entire life.